-Sometimes I hear financial salespeople say that “dividend investing” is one of the safest strategies an investor can follow.
+Sometimes I hear financial salespeople in Omaha say that “dividend investing” is one of the safest strategies an investor can follow.
 I disagree.

 Buying stocks in order to get dividend yield can be dangerous.